-Drivers are often first to be blamed even when they are not at fault.
-While
+Drivers are often first to be blamed even when they are not at fault for

-regulations strictly outline details of what standards must be upheld,
+an accident.
+While regulations strictly outline details of what standards

-Another significant breach of trucking law occurs when drivers are not
+Another trucking law violation occurs when drivers are not properly protected

-properly protected or warned of the hazardous materials they are transporting.
+or warned of the hazardous materials they are transporting.
+Drivers hauling

-Drivers hauling dangerous cargo must be equipped with the appropriate
+dangerous cargo must be equipped with the appropriate information, gear,

 Injured on the Job?
-Contact Our Skilled Glendale Workers’ Compensation
+Contact Our Skilled Workers’ Compensation Lawyers Today

 At the Law Offices of Wax & Wax, we are proud advocates of employees